Reviews

 3. Arjuna Kannangara says:

 • Grim weather, yes.
 While dullness and doubt led to Parsifal’s despair, the true Way of the Grail leads to self-discovery and spiritual regeneration.
-This is what my protagonists learn on their travels and, as you can see, it’s hinted at in the Synopsis, making this a book for those with questions about the essence of being human.
+This is what my protagonists, Sonja and Jason, learn on their travels and, as you can see, it’s hinted at in the Synopsis, making Knot of Stone a book for those with questions about the essence of being human.
 Savour your copy this summer, Arjuna.

-6. What’s really interesting is how the content—from state documents to secret diaries, reminiscences, dreams and prophecies—fills a gap in the historical record.
-Without these my story would be incomplete.
+• What’s really interesting, Nga, is to see how public documents, private reminiscences, diaries, dreams and prophecies fill a gap in the historical record.
+Without these the story would be incomplete.

 Leave a Reply